eclipse/steady/docs/public/content/user/manuals/analysis.md

 #### Limitations

 - Python is not supported
-- Java 9 and later versions are not supported by the underlying frameworks
+- Java 9 and later versions are only supported when using Soot as call graph construction framework

 #### Result